 With little financial education available in schools, these women aren’t alone.
 According to a Gallup Poll two-thirds of adults worldwide are financially illiterate.
 Compounding this problem is ignorance of what we don’t know and should.

-Below is a list of some of the most important money lessons every young adult should know.
-Let it serve as a guide for your kids as you prepare them to enter adulthood.
+Below is a list of some of the most important money lessons you should cover when teaching kids about money.
+Let it serve as a guide for your children as you prepare them for adulthood.

 Mindset is everything